openedx/paragon/src/Card/README.md

       </ActionRow>
     }
   >
     This is a card section.
 It can contain anything but usually text, a list, or list of links.
 Multiple sections have a card divider between them.This is a card section.
 It can contain anything but usually text, a list, or list of links.
 Multiple sections have a card divider between them.
   </Card.Section>
   <Card.Footer
     hasClamp
     maxLines={2}
-    textElement="This is a card section.
-It can contain anything but usually text, a list, or list of links.
-Multiple sections have a card divider between them.This is a card section.
-It can contain anything but usually text, a list, or list of links.
-Multiple sections have a card divider between them.
-This is a card section.
-It can contain anything but usually text, a list, or list of links."
+    textElement="Long footer Title.
+It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout.
+Many desktop publishing packages and web page editors now use Lorem Ipsum as their default model text, and a search for 'lorem ipsum' will uncover many web sites still in their infancy.
+Various versions have evolved over the years, sometimes by accident, sometimes on purpose (injected humour and the like)."
   />
 </Card>
 ```